Nir-Lanka/Nir-Lanka.github.io/_posts/2020/2020-05-25-how-this-blog-is-made.md

 ## Syntax highlighting

-I add code snippets with the 3-backtick notation with the language id label `(```js ... ```)`.
+I add code snippets with the 3-backtick notation with the language id label added next to the starting backticks.

 I have added a Monokai CSS theme for the default syntax highlighter in Jekyll by simply including a `monokai.css` which just overrides syntax highlighting styles.

 That's about it!
 If there's any questions, fire me a message on my [Gitter](https://gitter.im/nirlanka/community){:target="_blank"} "chatroom". :D